 Students who have not used our online simulations will be given the opportunity to create a new account free

 At the conclusion of both rounds of the FBLA Virtual Business Challenges, the teams that qualified to compete in the final round for this event which will be held virtually will be notified by National FBLA.
 Chapter advisers must notify National FBLA if their VBC qualifiers will be participating within the final round.
-The final round will take place from June 8, 2020 - June 12, 2020.
+The final round dates are TBD.

 ELIGIBILITY: High school members of FBLA chapters are eligible to participate.
 All participants

 must have current dues on file at FBLA prior to the submission of any VBC files to Knowledge Matters.
 A FBLA